pwouik/VisuDemo/README.md

 We write on a depthmap in the compute process.
 We approximate normals using this depthmap.
 (It's actually imprecise because it assume sufficient point density so each neigbhor on the texture is close enought)
-Then, using those normals, we add :
+Then, using those normals, we can add :
 - a simple phong
 - handmades dubious SSAO implementation

-#### SSAO
+#### Ambient Occlusion

+##### Multiples AO ?

-After consideration, actual SSAO as explained in the litterature seemed kinda bs to us (tbh we were too lazy to do the math requiered to sample points inside an half-sphere).
-So we had 2 approach, both looping over a 9 by 9 grid arround the pixel :
+After consideration, actual SSAO as explained in the litterature seemed kinda sus to us (tbh we were intially too lazy to do the math requiered to sample points inside an half-sphere, even tho we eventually ended up implementing it but weren't satisfied by it).
+So we tried a few things, all with the same idea of accumalting depth difference to get an SSAO factor
-1. accumulate positive depth difference between points and neighbors in the grid.
-This shouldn't work on paper but for some reasons it looks decent
-2. accumulate positive signed distance to tangent plane.
-The idea is that the bigger, the more occluded a point is (which can be easily understood with a picture).
-We can get this value with a dot product between the normal and the normalize vector from the point to its neighbor.

-Note that this brutforce approach produce a sh\*t ton of of useless computation which should probably be optimized by using some tilling approach and shared memory, but when we have millions points to handle it's actually not that much.
+Note that this brutforce approach produce a lot of useless computation which should probably be optimized by using some tilling approach and shared memory, but when we have millions points to handle it's actually not that much.

+All of the 5 approach share a size and an intensity factor with different meaning in there context.
+In order to get visually coherent value those parameter have been compensated with hard coded magic number.

+##### SSAO v1

+???

+##### SSAO v2

+AO factor <=> how much the neighboring sampled point are closer to the camera ?

+##### SSAO v3

+AO factor <=> how much the neighboring point are far from the tangent plane ?

+##### SSAO v4

+Inspired by the true SSAO implemtation, but compares distance of sampled point with the distance to the actual point (as this doesn't relies on the depthmap this could be acheived with less computation and 0 noise using only the normal)

+##### SSAO v5

+actual by the book implemtation of SSAO.
+See here : https://learnopengl.com/Advanced-Lighting/SSAO

 #### race condition when writting on depthmap ?